 - Normal platelet count is between 150,000 to 450,000.
 With ITP, the platelet count is less than 100,000.
 By the time significant bleeding occurs, the child may have a platelet count of less than 10,000.

 - Peripheral smear.
 A small sample of blood is examined under a microscope.
 Blood cells are checked to see if they look normal or not.

 - Bone marrow aspiration.
 To look at the production of platelets and to rule out any abnormal cells the marrow may be producing that could lower platelet counts.

-How is ITP in children treated?
+How is ITP treated in a child?

 Your child’s healthcare provider will figure out the best treatment based on:

 - His or her overall health and medical history

 - How sick he or she is

 - How well your child can handle specific medications, procedures, or therapies